 Data Sensitive Equipment ($XX) – Funds of $XX are requested for (insert details). (*internal note; data sensitive equipment is any electronic computing device capable of receiving and persistently storing direct user input i.e. laptops, computers, tablets, etc. This category is required and reportable to the CSU, )

+Publication/Documentation/Dissemination Costs ($XX) – Funds of $XX are requested for (insert details)

-Printing/Publication/Documentation/Dissemination Costs ($XX) – Funds of $XX are requested for (insert details)
+Printing Costs ($XX) – Funds of $XX are requested for (insert details)

 Consulting Services ($XX) – Funds of $XX are requested for (insert details).